GitOps in Softwaredevelopment

 GitOps and Kubernetes

-With Kubernetes, GitOps uses the operator pattern.
-An operator is a cloud-native application that supports the opertaion of other applications.
-A GitOps operator compares regularly or "on push" the in Git defined state with the actual state of the cluster.
+The idea for GitOps originally came from the Kubernetes environment.
+In the meantime, however, more and more opportunities to use GitOps with other operating environments have appeared.
+For Kubernetes, GitOps is implemented according to the operator pattern.
+An operator is a cloud-native application that supports the operation of other applications.
+A GitOps operator (often also called a "custom controller") continuously checks the target state described in Git against the actual state of the cluster.
 If there are changes, the GitOps operator adjusts the cluster accordingly.
-The best known examples are Flux and ArgoCD.
-Both are projects by the Cloud Native Computing Foundation, under whose patronage Kubernetes is being developed.
+The best-known implementations are Flux and ArgoCD.
+Both are projects of the Cloud Native Computing Foundation, under whose patronage Kubernetes is also being developed.

 GitOps at Cloudogu

 At Cloudogu, we have been using GitOps for some time for the productive operation of the backend of our EcoSystem.
 We have applied this experience to our open source library GitOps-build-lib for Jenkins (see also our blog article on CIOps vs. GitOps with Jenkins).
 The GitOps-build-lib facilitates the transition from CIOps to GitOps by, for example, specifying a directory structure and automating steps such as validation (fail early), staging and the generation of pull requests, and the templating of Kubernetes manifests in the CI server.
 It also enables the entire code of an application to be kept in the application repository (app repo).
 The CI server automates transfers to the GitOps repository.
 Among other things, this facilitates local development because "everything is in one place" and no GitOps operator is required here.